 Welcome to the Juror Information landing page.
 Please utilize the navigation links on the left, or the blue dropdown menu above.

-Warning Re: Jury Scams
+WARNING: Jury Scams

-For the last several months, the United States district courts have become aware that citizens are being targeted by phone and by email that they may be prosecuted for failure to comply with jury service.
+In recent months, United States courts have learned that scammers are attempting to trick citizens into providing personal information or money over the phone or by email.
+The scam often involves a claim or threat that the prospective juror will be prosecuted for a crime if they do not pay a fine or if they fail to comply with jury service.
 These false claims are used to coerce citizens into providing confidential data, which could lead to identity theft or fraud.
-In some cases, citizens are informed that there is a warrant for their arrest and they are asked to pay a fine.
-These scams may use the actuals names of judicial officers, courts and law enforcement personnel to lend authenticity to their illegal activity.
+Please be aware that scammers may use the names of legitimate judicial officers, courts and law enforcement personnel to lend authenticity to their illegal activity.

+Persons receiving scam phone and email requests should not respond to them and should not provide any personal information by email or telephone.
 Jury duty is a vital civic responsibility and should be taken seriously by all citizens.
 It is a crime for anyone to falsely represent himself or herself as a federal official.

 Anyone having questions about the authenticity of a request should contact the Clerk’s Office for the U.S. District for the District of Maine at 1-800-578-5708 or visit the Court’s website at http://www.med.uscourts.gov/nodeblock/juror-information.